-Before constructing the UV irradiation chamber, a UVC LED module with a peak and dominant wavelength of 275 nm (part number: 37337, Lumitronix LED-Technik GmbH, Hechingen, Germany) was employed to assess whether the selected dyes would degrade upon UV irradiation.
-As depicted in Fig. 2, one milliliter of the dye solutions was added to the aforementioned cuvette (external dimensions: $45 \times 12.5 \times 12.5$ mm, opening aperture: 10 mm, path length: 10 mm) used for measuring collected aerosol droplets.
+Before constructing the UV irradiation chamber, a UV-C LED module with a peak and dominant wavelength of 275 nm (part no. 37337, Lumitronix LED-Technik GmbH, Hechingen, Germany) was employed to assess whether the selected dyes would degrade upon UV irradiation.
+As depicted in Fig. 2, 1 mL of the dye solutions was added to the aforementioned cuvette (external dimensions $45 \times 12.5 \times 12.5$ mm; opening aperture 10 mm; path length 10 mm) used for measuring collected aerosol droplets.
 A specially designed 3D-printed fixture, as shown in Fig. 2a, held the quartz cuvette in a fixed position as it underwent irradiation for various durations.
-A UV light meter (UV-integrator Typ D, Beltron GmbH, Roedermark, Germany, with a spectral measurement range of 250-410 nm) was used to measure the radiation intensity (mW·cm-2) at the same position.
+A UV light meter (UV integrator type D, Beltron GmbH, Roedermark, Germany, with a spectral measurement range of 250-410 nm) was used to measure the radiation intensity $(mW cm^{-2})$ at the same position.
 The detector of this UV light meter has a circular area with a 10 mm diameter, matching the opening aperture of the cuvette used in this work.
-UV radiation dose (mW·s·cm-2) was calculated by multiplying the measured intensity (mW·cm-2) the irradiation duration (seconds).
+UV radiation dose $(mW s cm^{-2})$ was calculated by multiplying the measured intensity $(mW cm^{-2})$ by the irradiation duration (seconds).
 The UV-Vis absorbance spectra of the dye solutions were recorded both before and after irradiation.